mimiframework/Mimi.jl/docs/src/tutorials/tutorial_main.md

 1. Tutorial 1 Run an Existing Model: Tutorial 1 steps through the tasks to download, run, and view the results of a registered model such as [FUND](http://www.fund-model.org).
 It should be usable for all users, including first-time users, and is a good place to start when learning to use Mimi.

-2. Tutorial 2 Modify an Existing Model: Tutorial 2 immediately follows Tutorial 1 above, and shows users how to modify an existing model such as [FUND](http://www.fund-model.org).
+2. Tutorial 2 Modify an Existing Model: Tutorial 2 immediately follows Tutorial 1 above, and shows users how to modify an existing model such as [FUND](http://www.fund-model.org). (in progress)

 3. Tutorial 3 Create a Model: Tutorial 3 takes users a step further from using registered models, and instructs them on creating their own models from scratch.

-4. Tutorial 4 Monte Carlo Simulation Functionality: Tutorial 4 takes users through exploring Mimi's Monte Carlo functionality, using [FUND](http://www.fund-model.org) as working example.
+4. Tutorial 4 Monte Carlo Simulation Functionality: Tutorial 4 takes users through exploring Mimi's Monte Carlo functionality, using [FUND](http://www.fund-model.org) as working example. (in progress)

 # Requirements and Initial Setup